 Worcester Bosch vs Viessmann both are unanimously regarded as 2 of 5 Best Buy Boilers from 300+ boilers tested.

 Let’s take a deeper look at both boilers and simplify it further for you:

 Our in-house heating experts and experienced engineers who have been installing boilers for decades now, say Worcester Bosch boilers’ build quality is among the best.
-They offer a 5 year warranty.
+They offer a 5 year warranty as standard.
 Should any time the thermostat fail, there is a manual override switch, which can save you on a cold winter night.
 Worcester Bosch claim 1 out of every 10 boilers in the UK is theirs.
 This claim may not be backed by actual figures.
 In any case, we believe the landscape may be changing soon.
 Don’t get us wrong, whatever is the verdict on Worcester Bosch vs Viessmann, Worcester are still one of the best boilers available in the UK.
 They are market leaders for a reason.